Danvm94/cryptext/README.md

     3. As a Returning Visitor, I want to check for any updates or new features added to Cryptext since my last visit.

   - #### Frequent User Goals
-    1. As a Frequent User, I want to quickly encrypt texts using my preferred encryption method and settings.
-    2. As a Frequent User, I want to experiment with different encryption keys or parameters to enhance my security.
+    1. As a Frequent User, I want to experiment with different encryption keys or parameters to enhance my security.
-    3. As a Frequent User, I want to easily share encrypted texts with others or recommend Cryptext to friends and colleagues.
+    2. As a Frequent User, I want to easily share encrypted texts with others or recommend Cryptext to friends and colleagues.

 - ### Design